2 dead in Delhi hotel fire | Law-Order

 - India

-Two persons died after a fire broke out Sunday at a hotel here, officials said.
+Two persons died after a fire broke out Sunday at a hotel here, police said.

-The incident took place in southwest Delhi's Dwarka around 7.30 am, they said.
+The incident took place in southwest Delhi's Dwarka area around 7.30 am.

-One of the deceased has been identified as Deepak, who had been staying there while the identity of the woman is yet to be ascertained, they added.
+The deceased have been identified as Deepak, a resident of Bagdola, Sector-8, Dwarka, and Koyal Kaur from Sultanpuri in northwest Delhi, they added.

-''We received information regarding the blaze in the four-story hotel at 7.40 am and eight fire tenders were rushed to the spot,'' said Atul Garg, Director of Delhi Fire Service.
+''We received information regarding the blaze in the four-story (ed) hotel building at 7.40 am and eight fire tenders were rushed to the spot,'' said Atul Garg, Director of Delhi Fire Service.

 According to police, the building is owned by Sidharth and Karuna from Ranchi, Jharkhand but the hotel Shri Krishna Oyo at Sector 8, Dwarka, was being run by Sunil Gupta, who further sublet it to Harshit from Dashrath Puri.

-During the inquiry, it was found that the same hotel had been prosecuted under relevant sections of the Delhi Police Act twice earlier and a case was also registered under Section 188 (Disobedience to order duly promulgated by public servant) of the Indian Penal Code, the officer said.
+During an inquiry, it was found that the same hotel had been prosecuted under relevant sections of the Delhi Police Act twice earlier and a case was also registered against it under Section 188 (disobedience to order duly promulgated by public servant) of the Indian Penal Code (IPC), the officer said.

 ''When I woke up around 7 am, I witnessed huge smoke inside the hotel and found that a fire broke out on the ground floor and reception area of the hotel.
 I also heard electric sparks,'' he told police.